-Chalice has been serving children in Ukraine since 1998 in two sites in both rural and urban communities.
+Chalice has been serving children in Ukraine since 1998 in three sites in both rural and urban communities.
 Our local partners tell us that Chalice is one of few international charities in their region, because the central government makes charitable work difficult with complex taxation laws.

 Ballooning inflation has dramatically increased the costs of necessities such as food and heating.
 Coupled with high rates of unemployment or under-salaried work, parents have difficulty providing for their families.
 In the areas where Chalice works, there are high rates of chronic illness and cognitive disabilities such as cerebral palsy and Down syndrome.
 Low-income families have little access to quality medical services, because public hospitals are underfunded and ill-equipped.

 Through the support of sponsors and donors, Chalice and our local partners focus on:

 - Education – Ensuring each child completes their education until high school graduation, at a minimum.

 - Financial inclusion & empowerment for parents – Giving caregivers back their decision-making power for the needs of their families.

 - Nutrition & household needs – Providing families with fresh produce and staples to ensure their children maintain nutrient-rich, balanced diets.
 Assistance is also provided to help with the high cost of basic household needs such as heating and simple housewares.

 Russia’s renewed offensive on Ukraine has produced some alarming reports in the news.
 We are in constant contact with our site staff and want to keep you informed about the situation at our Ternopil, Pochaiv, and Lviv sponsor sites.

 The Ternopil site is “relatively safe,” according to site staff, but increasing airstrikes in western regions have placed everyone on edge.
 Air raid sirens sound for upwards of two hours at a time, and all the schools, banks, and other public institutions close until they get the ‘all clear.’